Greg-Lim/SC4054_Assignment/report.md

 The post-warmup analysis confirms that the system stabilizes after the warm-up period, with consistent blocked and dropped call percentages for both channel reservation policies.

+### 4.1.3 Termination Step Calculation
+To ensure sufficient data collection in the steady state, we set the termination step to 350,000, which is 10 times the warm-up period of 35,000 steps.
+This results in 385,000 total steps for each simulation run.

 ## 4.2 Sample Size Determination

 To ensure the statistical significance of our results, we used a pilot study to determine the required number of simulation runs.
 Using a target half-width of the confidence interval of 0.002 with a 95% confidence level, we calculated the required sample size using: